 - 7.1.7 In the early part of the plan period more housing development will be delivered by commitments in sustainable locations in Worksop, Retford and Harworth & Bircotes in accordance with Policy ST1.
 Similarly, during the same timeframe, housing development will take place in the Large Rural Settlements either through neighbourhood plan allocations, or via commitments.
 The ongoing organic growth of the Small Rural Settlements will complement development elsewhere. - 7.1.8 Moving through the plan period, allocations will continue to come forward, alongside the initial phases of development of strategic sites at HS1: Peaks Hill Farm and HS13: Ordsall South.
 This will be supported by appropriate growth in the rural area.
-Towards the end of the plan period Bassetlaw Garden Village will start to deliver quality housing as part of the beginnings of this new community. - 7.1.9 Sites allocated in this Plan will be expected to deliver the approximate net number of dwellings identified in the relevant site-specific policy.
+Towards the end of the plan period the strategic sites, including HS7: Trinity Farm, will have gained momentum thereby maintaining a robust housing supply. - 7.1.9 Sites allocated in this Plan will be expected to deliver the approximate net number of dwellings identified in the relevant site-specific policy.
 To make best use of available land this should form part of an appropriate density across each site, reflecting site context and location, in accordance with Policy ST30. - 7.1.10 Each site allocation policy highlights site-specific planning issues.
 Matters that apply to all development e.g. design, are not repeated in each site allocation policy.
-The site allocation policy must therefore be read alongside other policies in this Plan to ensure all relevant planning issues are properly considered. - 7.1.11 To achieve sustainable development, the Council will require developers of each site, in conjunction with Nottinghamshire County Council and other infrastructure partners, to produce a masterplan proportionate to nature and scale of the development, in accordance with Policy ST58 that sets out the necessary delivery strategy for that site. - 7.1.12 The Bassetlaw Whole Plan Viability Assessment 20216 states that the infrastructure identified for sites: HS1, HS3, HS4, HS7, HS11 and HS13 can reasonably be sought through on site delivery and developer contributions as part of a deliverable scheme provided that the site is exempt from the Community Infrastructure Levy (CIL).
-Infrastructure provision for the other sites will be sought through on site delivery, CIL and developer contributions. - 7.1.13 The Council will encourage developers to use a Planning Performance Agreement to ensure that a dedicated, specialist officer team is in place to progress site allocations of 50 or more units through the planning system.
+The site allocation policy must therefore be read alongside other policies in this Plan to ensure all relevant planning issues are properly considered. - 7.1.11 To achieve sustainable development, the Council will require developers of each site, in conjunction with Nottinghamshire County Council and other infrastructure partners, and to produce a masterplan proportionate to the nature and scale of the development in accordance with Policy ST58 that sets out the necessary delivery strategy for that site. - 7.1.12 Consistent with national planning practice guidance, the Bassetlaw Whole Plan Viability Assessment 20226 states that the infrastructure required to support the delivery of sites: HS1, HS4, HS7, HS11 and HS13 can reasonably be sought through on site delivery and developer contributions as part of a deliverable scheme provided that the site is exempt from the Community Infrastructure Levy (CIL).
+Infrastructure provision for the other sites will be sought through on site delivery, and/or a CIL charge and/or planning obligations, and secured via planning conditions, legal agreements or other appropriate mechanisms. - 7.1.13 The Council will encourage developers to use a Planning Performance Agreement to ensure that a dedicated, specialist officer team is in place to progress site allocations of 50 or more units through the planning system.